 5. The Search for the Green River Killer: The True Story of America’s Most Prolific Serial Killer

-The story talks about how underfunded the investigation was, and it’s super strange in hindsight, knowing the Gary Ridgway was a killer because it feels like the investigation gets so close at some point.
+The story talks about how underfunded the investigation was, and it’s super strange in hindsight, knowing that Gary Ridgway was a killer because it feels like the investigation gets so close at some point.
 But it’s never quite there.
 I would recommend doing this one as an audiobook.
 There are a lot of names and victims.

 Author: Carlton Smith